From Now On (Will Young album): Critical reception

 Julie Broadfoot from BBC Music wrote that Young "got on with making an impressive, timeless, debut album [...]
 A quality cast have been picked.
 However, this album is not paint-by-numbers pop; the legendary Burt Bacharach has got involved, acting as the perfect accompaniment to Will's vocal talent."
 Broadfoot singled "Lovestruck" out for praise, calling From Now On an "impressive, timeless, debut album" and "a fab album that won't disappoint anyone."
-Michael Osborn of musicOMH noted "This debut offering seems to have struck a balance between making the best of Will Young’s particular talents – and the musical niche where he excels.
+Michael Osborn of musicOMH noted "This debut offering seems to have struck a balance between making the best of Will Young's particular talents – and the musical niche where he excels.
 It should go some way towards silencing critics [...]", although he felt Young appeared nit "entirely comfortable with [...] sweet, candied pop."
 Allmusic editor Jon O'Brien found that "Young proved himself to be one of the most gifted and unique vocalists a U.K. talent show has seen" but called From Now On "an inconsistent effort."
 He disliked the singles, but added that the album has "a well-produced and well-crafted collection of mature pop songs that suggests Young will have no problem breaking free from his Pop Idol tag in the future."

 RTÉ critic David Byrne found that "what this album needs is less humming and strumming, and more of the intensity evident in "Fine Line" and "Side By Side".
 The music is well-produced, but it just doesn't seem to fit Will.
 It would be great to see him rock-out Avril Lavigne-style, up-tempo à la Kylie or even salsa like Ricky Martin, but that might be expecting a bit much.
 A little loosening-up perhaps?
 Will is far too young for sipping cocktails with Burt [Bacharach]."
 Alexis Petridis, writing for The Guardian, felt that "Young does not exist as an artist in his own right [...]
 You wouldn't wish him sleepless nights.
 He really does seem like a nice enough bloke.
 But after hearing From Now On, you wish this wretched business would stop, and stop soon."
 In a retrospective review, Pop Rescue gave the album four stars of five rating, commenting they were "somewhat surprised by how good this album is.
-As predicted, it throws in some pent-up S Club pop that must have been originally intended for judge’s favourite Gareth Gates’ anticipated win, but the sum of the greatness of the other songs out-weighs this".
+As predicted, it throws in some pent-up S Club pop that must have been originally intended for judges' favourite Gareth Gates' anticipated win, but the sum of the greatness of the other songs out-weighs this".
 The writer praising Young's vocals throughout the album and numbers such as "Light My Fire", "Lovestruck", "Fine Line" and "What's in a Goodbye", among others.